GSAS Summer Fellowships

 IF YOU ARE READY TO APPLY, CLICK HERE.

 Departments: Each department may nominate up to 5 students for Summer Fellowships.
 To nominate students for the Summer Fellowship, the Department Chair or Program Director should prepare a letter ranking the department’s nominees for the Summer Fellowship and comparing the strengths and weaknesses of the applications.
-Departments should submit their ranking memo and the recommendation letters of the nominated students by March 28, 2013 to Nicol Gotsis, GSAS Director of Student Development, at email@example.com.
+Departments should submit their ranking memo and the recommendation letters of the nominated students by December 9, 2013 or March 28, 2014 to Nicol Gotsis, GSAS Director of Student Development, at email@example.com.

 The narrative should not exceed four double-spaced pages (minimum 12 pt. font).
 It should explain the objectives, methods and original contribution of the project in succinct, jargon-free language.
 (Remember that your proposal will be reviewed by faculty members outside of your disciplinary area.)